Ian Moss: Early life

 Ian Richard Moss was born on 20 March 1955 in Alice Springs, Northern Territory, to Geoffery Moss (18 April 1911 – 1989) and Lorna (née Robinson) (born ca. 1922).[A] During World War II Geoffery survived the 1942 bombing of Darwin, he enlisted in the army and later worked for the Allied Works Council in Alice Springs.
 Lorna was a fellow employee at Allied Works Council when they married in September 1945.

 Moss has an older brother, Peter Geoffrey Moss (born 8 October 1948), an older sister, Penny (born 30 July 1951), and a younger brother, Andrew (born July 13 1961).
-When Moss was four years-old he performed for his family and friends and at nine, sang "The Battle of New Orleans" at a school concert.
+When Moss was four years old he performed for his family and friends and at nine, sang "The Battle of New Orleans" at a school concert.
 He later recalled "I was always keen on music and singing.
 I used to do little vocal concerts for my parents".
 Moss initially took piano lessons but switched to guitar at age 11: "My older sister was learning classical piano and my older brother was a good rhythm strummer and right into Bob Dylan.
 I started off with classical piano aged about 7 or 8, but unfortunately wasn't into it enough".

-In 1969 he joined a local band, The Scene, which included drummer Rod Martin and two brothers, Robert and John Fortunaso.
+In 1969 he joined a local band, Seen, which included drummer Rod Martin and two brothers, Robert and John Fortunaso.
 Moss played rhythm guitar by plugging an acoustic guitar into the bass player's amplifier.
-The Scene played at local centres and organised their own dances.
+Seen played at local centres and organised their own dances.
 Moss sang a couple of songs with the group and a year later, he bought an electric guitar to replace his acoustic.
 Moss recalled, "I was with them for about a year and by that time I was starting to get my own band happening".